top of page

 • Dedicated Function Fire Alarm Systems: Clarification that these systems are not required to include other features of a building fire alarm system.

-• Combination Systems Signaling: Fire alarm signals in combination systems must be distinctive and clearly recognizable, with a defined priority order for signals.
+• Combination Systems Signaling: Fire alarm signals in combination systems must be distinctive and clearly recognizable.
+There is a defined priority order for signals.

-• Alarm Verification: Tighter requirements for alarm verification, only to be enabled in cases of nuisance alarms or expected environmental factors, protected by password or limited access.
+• Alarm Verification: Tighter requirements for alarm verification are now in place.
+This feature is only to be enabled in cases of nuisance alarms or expected environmental factors, protected by password or limited access.

 These comprehensive updates underscore the NFPA's commitment to continually improving fire safety standards and adapting to technological advancements within the industry.